If you have spare time

 • jump back to the instruction stored

-A little enhancement to speed up the program is to make the function inline, that is the program replaces the function call with the function code avoiding the jumps
+A small enhancement to speed up the program is to make the function inline.
+That is, the program replaces the function call with the function code, avoiding the jumps.

 When to use it: